decentraland/documentation/content/creator/sdk7/blockchain/create-a-dapp.md

 - [Decentraland smart contracts](https://contracts.decentraland.org/addresses.json):
   You can find a full list of each of our contracts and their addresses.

-Note that each contract has a production version in _mainnet_ and a test version in _ropsten_ and that each has a different address.
+Note that each contract has a production version in _mainnet_ and a test version in _sepolia_ and that each has a different address.

 You can read the full code of each contract, as it's public information on the blockchain.
 For example, you can find the contract by name on [Etherscan](https://etherscan.io/contractsVerified) to read its contents.